smart-edge-open/epcforedge/lte/backend/README.md

 # backend

-This is the HTTPS backend processing implementation for oamagent.
+This is the HTTP backend processing implementation for oamagent.

 ## Directory Structure